 To achieve the above objective, this amendment repeals subsection 12(3) of the Industrial Design Regulations.

 Consultation and prepublication are not required, as this proposal is a miscellaneous amendment regulation.

 The “One-for-One” Rule does not apply to this proposal, as it is considered a miscellaneous amendment regulation.

 Small business lens

-The small business lens does not apply to this proposal, as there is no additional burden on small businesses.
+The small business lens does not apply to this proposal, as the proposed amendments are not expected to increase costs or regulatory burden on small business.